Malborne/ifreet/README.md

 - [x] Ban users through a command
 - [x] Kick users through a command
 - [x] Set up an infraction/warning system
-- [ ] Notify the chat about events (e.g. the server's weekly calls)
+- [ ] Notify the chat about events (e.g. the server's weekly lessons)
 - [x] Quote users by message ID using an Embed.
 - [ ] ... (more stuff to come!)